Editorial Team

 ORCID ID: 0000-0001-7773-6751

-Courtney is an Educational Policy and Evaluation (EPE) Ph.D. student at the Mary Lou Fulton Teachers College at Arizona State University (ASU).
-Prior to joining the EPE program, Courtney worked at various educational institutions in various roles such as academic advisor, lecturer, and academic success coordinator.
-Courtney's research interests are primarily in broadening participation in STEM for underrepresented groups in STEM, theory-driven program evaluation, and QuantCrit research.
+Courtney is a doctoral candidate in Educational Policy and Evaluation at MLFTC.
+Prior to joining the Ph.D. program, she worked at various educational institutions in various roles such as academic advisor, lecturer, and academic success coordinator.
+Courtney's research interests focus on multicultural validity and diversity climate in program evaluation.

 MANAGING EDITOR |Duke Ofosu-Anim